CinRC/IRDC-CCSK/README.md

 - Channel labels are limited to lowercase english letters `[a-z]`.
 - Complement channels are represented by an apostrophe before the label, `'a`, `'b`, etc.
 - Process names are limited to uppercase english letters `[A-Z]`.
-- We assume that all channels sharing the same label are duplicates.
+- We assume that all channels sharing the same label are complements.
 This means that `'a` is the complement to `a`, `'b` to `b`, and so forth.
 - Restrictions are applied under the following format: `a.P\{a,b,c}`.
 - We assume that the operators have decreasing binding power, in the following order: `\a`, `a.`, `|`, `+`.
   - This means that `a|b\{a}` will be interpreted as `(a)|(b\{a})`.